[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

 (1) Classroom - one instructor may teach a maximum of twenty-four registered students;

 (2) Range - one instructor may instruct no fewer than two students nor more than six students on motorcycles.
 Two instructors shall instruct no more than twelve students on motorcycles;

 (3) The maximum capacity for on-cycle instruction is twelve students.

-(D) Unless otherwise approved by the department, the BRC shall use training motorcycles provided by the provider with one hundredcc to five hundredcc engine displacement.
+(F) Unless otherwise approved by the department, the BRS shall use training motorcycles provided by the provider with one hundred cc to five hundred cc engine displacement.

-(E) Every student participating in the BRC range instruction must wear proper riding gear, which includes helmet and eye protection that is in compliance with Chapter 4501-17 of the Administrative Code, sturdy over-the-ankle footwear, long-sleeved shirt or jacket, sturdy full-length pants without holes or tears, and full-fingered gloves.
+(H) Every student participating in the BRS range instruction must wear proper riding gear, which includes helmet and eye protection that is in compliance with Chapter 4501-17 of the Administrative Code, sturdy over-the-ankle footwear, long-sleeved shirt or jacket, sturdy full-length pants without holes or tears, and full-fingered gloves.

-(G) Upon completion of the BRC, the provider shall submit, electronically, to the department, a student report form, in a format prescribed by the director.
+(J) Upon completion of the BRS, the provider shall submit, electronically, to the department, a student report form and any other course paperwork as requested by the department.

 Promulgated Under: 119.03